UPDATE: This article includes reaction from an industry group, an analyst and a consumer group.

 The agency has taken issue with existing card comparison websites, which get compensation from card issuers, and which the CFPB says can steer customers toward a small selection of cards.

-"By enabling consumers to explore cards based on credit score range, interest rates, fees, and rewards offerings, the tool also affords consumers with a higher degree of certainty when searching for cards for their situation," the agency said in a news release.
+"By enabling consumers to explore cards based on credit score range, interest rates, fees and rewards offerings, the tool also affords consumers with a higher degree of certainty when searching for cards for their situation," the agency said in a news release.

 The tool will "promote more competition in the credit card market and allow smaller providers and companies with better offers a chance to compete," the agency said.
+It also said it would welcome other lenders to contribute to the dataset.

 One out of every four credit card accounts are for retail stores, the agency said.
 Four larger banks — Synchrony Financial, Citigroup, Capital One Financial and Bread Financial — issue more than 80% of store cards, according to the bureau.